 Mid-range hire cars in Milan airports – rent a car for 4-5 people

 Mid-range family cars, often referred to a Golf class, are amongst the most sought after holiday hire cars in Milan.

-Although when booking a Milan hire car you may be handed an Italian-made Alfa Romeo Giulietta or a Fiat Bravo, the rental car fleet in Italy consists mainly of German and French cars.
+Although when booking a Milan hire car you may be handed an Italian brand vehicle, a Fiat or an Alpha Romeao, the rental car fleet in Italy consists mainly of German and French cars.
 The most popular models of mid-range hire cars in Italy are 5-doors Ford Focus, VW Golf, Opel Astra and Renault Megane.
-From 2014 onwards, the new Peugeot 308 - the strongest competitor to VW Golf in the small mid-range class (also called C class or compact class) is likely to become popular in the Italian car hire fleet.

 Mercedes, which has been trying to strengthen its position in the car rental market for small family cars, turns often to be less competitive due to the relatively high prices.
 Mercedes A-Class, Audi A3 and BMW 1-series, often considered prestige cars in the mid-range class are almost always more expensive than their less prestigious counterparts.